 (3) When applying for the PhD award procedure, the candidate must certify knowledge of one foreign language by at least a C type B2 level state (or state accredited) exam or by a language certificate equivalent to it in content and level.

 (4) A condition for submitting the PhD thesis (for the acquisition of a PhD degree) is a certification of knowledge of two foreign languages necessary for the cultivation of the discipline.
 The knowledge of the first foreign language must be certified by at least a C type B2 level state (or state recognised) exam or by a language certificate equivalent to it.
 The University Doctoral Council (EDT) endorses the list of the number one, acceptable foreign languages.
-The knowledge of the second foreign language can be certified by an A2 level complex state recognised language exam or a certificate equivalent to it, or a statement made by the supervisor that the PhD candidate is in possession of the necessary language skills.
-The basic level language exam can be substituted by a final exam or state language exam acquired at a university.
-One of the foreign languages must be English; diversion from this is only possible with the permission of the University Doctoral Council (EDT).
+The knowledge of the second foreign language can be certified by (1) an A2 level complex state recognised language exam or a certificate equivalent to it or (2) a final language exam acquired at a university or (3) a statement made by the supervisor that the PhD candidate is in possession of the necessary foreign language skills.

 Without the candidate having certification of knowledge of a foreign language the thesis cannot be sent for review.

 (5) The application for the commencement of the PhD award procedure must be submitted to the Doctoral Office in a written form (on the form specified in the form repository) together with the recommendation of the Departmental Doctoral School (DI) Council.
 The conditions for accepting the application for PhD degree acquisition are the possession of an absolutorium (certificate of completion) and the requisite language examination.
 The applicant becomes a PhD candidate after certifying the payment of the PhD acquisition procedural fee by the endorsement of his/her formal application.